onematthewscott/quicksort-wra310/README.txt

 Assignment 05 - Sorting Algorithms
 ----------------------------------

-The countingSort.html file includes an example of this algorithm implemented in JavaScript

-In the sortingAlgorithm.html file, implement your assigned algorithm using JavaScript.

-- List your original group members:
+- Original group members: Matthew H, Bryjon T, Nadia R, Nadia T

-- List anyone you worked with on the programming part:
+- List anyone you worked with on the programming part: Matthew H

-- List any sites / videos /  chat GPT prompts you used to implement your code:
+- List any sites / videos /  chat GPT prompts you used to implement your code: https://www.mygreatlearning.com/blog/quick-sort-algorithm/